Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Electrical current is 230 volts, 50Hz.
 European plugs with two circular metal pins are most common.

 All foreign passengers to Myanmar must hold confirmed return/onward tickets, and the necessary travel documentation for their next destination.
 They will also require a tourist visa, which is valid for 28 days.
 Note that applications for visa extensions are not possible once in Myanmar; however, a fine of USD 3 per day overstayed, can be paid at Immigration upon departure.
-Foreign passengers are only allowed to travel to/from Myanmar by air or sea, and will be required to convert a minimum of USD 200 into local currency upon their arrival in the country.
 Note that a yellow fever vaccination certificate is required to enter Myanmar, if arriving within six days of leaving or transiting through an infected area.
-NOTE: It is highly recommended that your passport has at least six months validity remaining after your intended date of departure from your travel destination.
+NOTE: It is highly recommended that your passport has at least six months' validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 Vaccinations for hepatitis A and hepatitis B are recommended for all travellers.
 Malaria is common in Myanmar, especially during the rainy season (May to October) and visitors are usually encouraged to take anti-malaria medication, although there is no danger if you are only visiting the cities of Yangon and Mandalay.
 Travellers from yellow fever infected areas require a vaccination certificate to enter Myanmar.
 If you will be spending a lot of time outdoors in rural areas you should also consider getting vaccinated for rabies and Japanese encephalitis.